 “There is need to ensure more people in rural areas can receive health and other humanitarian [services] because at the moment Mogadishu and other urban centers have been the centre of focus,” WHO’s Saleh said.

-Yet insecurity remains a significant impediment to efforts to reach those in need of other forms of humanitarian assistance.
+And insecurity remains a significant impediment to efforts to reach those in need of other forms of humanitarian assistance.

 “Despite concrete gains, overall access for humanitarian actors remains extremely challenging.
 The complex dynamic of conflict and clan-related insecurity in Somalia continues to drive displacement, disrupt livelihoods and agriculture, create emergency needs, and hamper aid efforts,” OCHA said in a recent bulletin.